Ilyas Ruhiat: Family

 Muhammad Ilyas Ruhiat was born in a village called Cipasung, Singaparna, Tasikmalaya.
 His father, K.H.
 Ruhiat was a National Hero of Indonesia and was also the founder of Cipasung Islamic Boarding School.
 His mother, Hj.
 Aisyah was the first wife of KH.
 Ruhiat.

 Ilyas married Dedeh Tsamrotul Fuadah and had three children.
 The first, Acep Zamzam Noor, became a poet who graduated from the Bandung Institute of Technology; the second, Neng Ida Nurhalida, became a chemistry teacher who graduated from the Indonesia University of Education; the last, Enung Nursaidah Rahayu, was a biology teacher who graduated from the Indonesia University of Education.

 Education

 Ilyas completed three years in Vervolg (elementary school).

 He continued his studies at Islamic boarding schools and took lessons in Arabic and English language, including Cipasung Islamic Boarding School that was built by his father.

 Career

 He was selected as branch leader of executive council of Nahdlatul Ulama in Tasikmalaya in 1954.

 He was selected as vice region leader of supreme council of Nahdlatul Ulama in West Java 1985 until 1989.

 In Muktamar Nadhlatul Ulama at Lampung 1992 he was appointed general leader of Supreme Council of Nahdlatul Ulama, replacing Ahmad Shiddiq.
 He held that position until 1999.

-After his father died in November 28, 1977 he took over his father's leadership of Cipasung Islamic Boarding School.
+After his father died on November 28, 1977, he took over his father's leadership of Cipasung Islamic Boarding School.